w3c/wcag-act-rules/content/rules/ff89c9/proposed.md

 #### Failed Example 2

-<a class="example-link" title="Failed Example 2" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/ff89c9/2fb70cb7f44a01a2d75f4ef7ca7992cf3fb4fe1d.html">Open in a new tab</a>
+<a class="example-link" title="Failed Example 2" target="_blank" href="https://w3.org/WAI/content-assets/wcag-act-rules/testcases/ff89c9/2fb70cb7f44a01a2d75f4ef7ca7992cf3fb4fe1d.html">Open in a new tab</a>

 These elements with an [explicit role][] of `listitem` are not children in the [accessibility tree][] of an element with their [required context role][], but of an element with the `tabpanel` role.